AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 - Instructors are on the frontline with our students.
 They are regularly grading the students' assignments, hearing the questions they ask, and reading their blogs.
 The Instructor is in the know when it comes to the status of a student.

-    * Regularly communicate with instructors to gain better insight into classroom successes as well as areas for improvement.
+    * Regularly communicate with Instructors to gain better insight into classroom successes as well as areas for improvement.
     * Ask Instructors how you could help them engage students better.
     * Offer suggestions for more effective instructional methods.
-    * When checking on student attendance and grades, note your concerns in an email to send to the instructor as a follow-up on.
+    * When checking on student attendance and grades, note your concerns in an email to send to the instructor as a follow-up.

 ### Talk with your Tutors